-- (1) The increase in the number of unbelted passenger vehicle occupant fatalities, all seat positions, will be mitigated from a three-year (2011-2013) projected average of 60 to a three-year average of 59 by December 31, 2014. - (2) Increase the percent of observed occupants using a seat belt from a three-year (2010-2012) average of 77.5 percent to a three-year average of 79.5 percent by December 31, 2014. - (3) The increase in the number of speed-related fatalities will be mitigated from a three-year (2011-2013) projected average of 54 to a three-year average of 52 by December 31, 2014. - (4) The increase in the number of fatalities involving a driver or motorcycle operator with a blood alcohol content (BAC) of .08 and above will be mitigated from a three-year (2010-2012) projected average of 61 to a three-year average of 60 by December 31, 2014.
+- (1) Decrease the number of traffic fatalities from a three-year (2011-2013) average of 155 to 152 by December 31, 2015. - (2) Maintain the fatalities/VMT from a three-year (2011-2013) average of 1.59 to 1.59 by December 31, 2015. - (3) Decrease the number of fatal crashes involving a driver age 20 or younger from a three-year (2011-2013) average of 20 to 19 by December 31, 2015. - (4) Decrease the number of unrestrained passenger vehicle occupant fatalities, all seat positions, from a three-year (2011-2013) average of 87 to 85 by December 31, 2015. - (5) Increase the percent of observed occupants using a seat belt from a three-year (2011-2013) average of 78.4 percent to 76.8 percent by December 31, 2015. - (6) Decrease the number of speed-related fatalities from a three-year (2011-2013) average of 122 to 120 by December 31, 2015. - (7) Decrease the number of fatalities involving a driver or motorcycle operator with a blood alcohol content (BAC) of .08 and above from a three-year (2011-2013) average of 57 to 56 by December 31, 2015. - (8) Decrease the percent of students who drove a car or other vehicle while texting or emailing while driving in the past 30 days from 59 percent in 2013 to 56 percent by December 31, 2015. - (9) Decrease the percent of students who drove a car or other vehicle who talked on a cell phone while driving in the past 30 days from 68 percent in 2013 to 65 percent by December 31, 2015.

-Evidence-Base: Projects listed below are identified as evidence-based strategies as identified in the Countermeasures that Work:A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013.
+Evidence-Base: Projects listed below are identified as evidence-based strategies as identified in the Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013.
 Projects not listed provide support to evidence-based strategies in terms of program management, implementation, and evaluation functions.

-CP1409-02 - County Outreach Program (North Dakota Association of Counties).
+CP1509-02 - County Outreach Program (North Dakota Association of Counties).
 Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013, chapters relating to occupant protection, impaired driving, and speed and strategies related to prevention, intervention, communications and outreach, and community mobilization to strengthen laws and ordinances.

-CP1409-03 - Tribal Outreach Programs (North Dakota Tribes).
+CP1509-03 - Tribal Outreach Programs (North Dakota Tribes).
 Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013, chapters relating to occupant protection, impaired driving, and speed and strategies related to prevention, intervention, communications and outreach, and community mobilization to strengthen laws and ordinances.

-CP1409-04 - Moving Forward Safety Media Campaign - Paid/Earned/PI&E (Media Vendor).
+CP1509-04 - Oil Country Partnership - Paid/Earned/PI&E (Media Vendor).
 Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013, chapters relating to occupant protection, impaired driving, and speed and strategies related to communications and outreach.

-CP1409-05 - Native American Media - Paid/Earned/PI&E (Media Vendor).
+CP1509-05 - Native American Media - Paid/Earned/PI&E (Media Vendor).
 Countermeasures that Work: A Highway Safety Countermeasures Guide for State Highway Safety Offices, Seventh Edition, 2013, chapters relating to occupant protection, impaired driving, and speed and strategies related to communications and outreach.